Race Website

 Overview

-The Tuesday track workouts will cycle through four separate sub-target-race distance paces and one target race distance pace workouts.
+The Wednesday track workouts will cycle through three separate sub-target-race distance paces and one target race distance pace workouts.
 In the cycle, one day’s workout will be intervals at mile race pace, one day at 3k race pace, one day at 800 race pace, and one day at 5k or 10k pace.
 The pace for the intervals will be based on your current VO2Max ability (or goal race pace).
 The second time through the cycle, the pace will be dropped to match the improvement in your fitness.

 Session Organization